-The GTX 335 solid-state transponder communicates with the primary Integrated Avionics Unit and provides Modes A and C interrogation/reply capabilities.
+The GTX 335 solid-state transponder communicates with the primary Integrated Avionics Unit and provides Modes A, C, and S with Extended Squitter interrogation/reply.
 The transponder is controlled via the PFD or Flight Management System Keyboard and is located in the empennage avionics compartment.